runtimeverification/rv-predict/docs/src/docs/quickstart.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Assuming ``<rvPath>`` is the installation directory for RV-Predict,
-running RV-Predict as an agent along with your Java application simply amounts
+running RV-Predict as an agent along with your Java application simply
-to adding the ``-javaagent:<rvPath>/lib/rv-predict.jar`` option to your Java
+requires adding the ``-javaagent:<rvPath>/lib/rv-predict.jar`` option
+to your Java command line.
-command line.
-Passing options to the agent can be done as usual for agents:
+Passing options to the agent can be done as standard for agents:
 using  ``-javaagent:<rvPath>/lib/rv-predict.jar="<opts>"``, where ``<opts>``
 are RV-Predict options.
-Note though that some options related to logging,
+Note though that some options related to logging such as
-such as ``--with-profile`` would not work, as they require running the
+``--with-profile`` are not compatible with the agent, as they require
-application twice (for detecting shared locations).
+executing the application twice (to detect shared locations).

 Using the agent with Maven
 ``````````````````````````
-For Maven-based projects which have tests, one can simply run ``mvn test``, after modifying the individual projects ``pom.xml`` to have an element like the following:
+For Maven-based projects which have tests, one can simply run ``mvn test``, after modifying the individual project's ``pom.xml`` to have an element similar to the following:

 ::